 For the first year or so the iPhone was around, the only way to take an iPhone screenshot – that is, capture a picture of what was on your iPhone's screen – was with a camera or a third-party application.

-With the introduction of iPhone Firmware 2.0, though, this changed.
-Firmware 2.0 added a screenshot feature that wasn’t widely publicized.
-Now, if you need to take an iPhone screenshot, you can do it by clicking two simple button.
+With the introduction of iOS 2.0, though, this changed.
+That version of the iOS added a screenshot feature that wasn’t widely publicized.
+Now, if you need to take an iPhone screenshot, as long as you're running 2.0 or higher (and virtually everyone is), you can do it by clicking two simple button.

 These instructions work for all iOS devices--the iPhone, iPod touch, and iPad.